-- Peas exhibit a variety of contrasting traits (seven traits; see Figure). - 2.
-The shape of the pea flower protected it from foreign pollen. - 3.
-You can cross or self-pollination them by yourself. - Pea plants are inexpensive, easy to maintain and they grow quickly. - 5.
-Short life cycle so you can make more generations. - 6.
-Easy to see and recognize their different traits.
+- 1) Peas exhibit a variety of contrasting traits (seven traits; Figure 2). - 2) The shape of the pea flower protected it from foreign pollen. - 3) You can cross or self-pollination them by yourself. - 4) Pea plants are inexpensive, easy to maintain and they grow quickly. - 5) Short life cycle so you can make more generations. - 6) Easy to see and recognize their different traits. - Before Mendel started his actual experiments, he grew the plants for two years.
+During this time, he identified plants that were homogeneous or pure-breeding for each of the particular characteristics he wanted to study.
+Let us look at one of Mendel's crosses, where he gressed tall and dwarf - Let us look at one of Mendel's crosses, where he crossed tall and dwarf (short) plants (Figure 3):

-Mendel's experimental design

-- Before Mendel started his actual experiments, he grew the plants for two years.
-During this time, he identified plants that were homogeneous or pure-breeding for each of the particular characteristics he wanted to study. - Let us look at one of Mendel's crosses, where he crossed tall and dwarf (short) plants.